Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Auditory Communication

 Auditory communication is the sound an animal makes.
-The sound may be one that comes from the animal or it may by a sound the animal makes when it interacts with an object.
+The sound may be one that comes from the animal, or it may be a sound the animal makes when it interacts with an object.

 Pump Up the Volume

-AlligatorMale American alligators use a combinations of sounds and displays to get the attention of females when they want to mate.
-They roar, slap their heads against the water, and then they tap the nose of the female, nudge her, and shove up against her.
+AlligatorMale American alligators use a combination of sounds and displays to get the attention of females when they want to mate.
+An alligator roars, slaps his head against the water, taps the nose of the female, nudges her, and shoves up against her to get her attention.

 Sound Reasons

-coyote Some animals have different vocalizations for different occasions.
+Coyoteome animals have different vocalizations for different occasions.
 Coyotes are one of the noisiest animals in North America.
-They use a series of barks, yips, and howls to mark territory, and to let other coyotes know where they are.
+They use a series of barks, yips, and howls to mark territory and to let other coyotes know where they are.

 Were You Invited?